 When you look to purchase anything in life, you always feel more comfortable when you go to the experts.
 As an industrial furnace manufacturer, Surface Combustion has more than 100 years of experience with thermal processing and heat treat furnace systems.
 One such specialized type of equipment is for very small workpieces such pins, chain links or fasteners that need to be hardened, quenched and/or tempered.
-The furnace style is a revolving retort which is a horizontally oriented drum with internal flights that while rotating it tumbles and conveys the load from one end to the other.
+The furnace style is a revolving retort which is a horizontally oriented drum with internal flights that while rotating, it tumbles and conveys the load from one end to the other.
 This action of tumbling provides uniform heating and process gas distribution for very small and densely packed workloads.

 Surface® Combustion’s rotary (also known as revolving) retort starts with a high-quality alloy retort or drum which is centrifugally cast.
 The drum is installed in an electrically heated or gas fired insulated chamber.
 Inside of the retort, an endothermic atmosphere is typically used while through hardening.
 The drum is electrically driven via a chain or a rack and pinion drive.
 Batch styles will convey the load (tumble) within the retort moving forward and then in reverse.
 The load enters and exits through the same opening.
 Continuous styles enter and exit through opposite ends.
-At the exit, an oil, polymer or water quench cam be incorporated for the hardening process.
+At the exit, an oil, polymer or water quench can be incorporated for the hardening process.
 For tempering, there is no quench involved.
 Traditional carburizing may also be performed.
 Boost diffuse carburizing where zone separation is necessary for different process step temperatures or carbon potentials is problematic in this style of rotary retort furnace.
 The Retorts of our rotary retort furnaces can be as short as 2 to 3 ft. in length and as long as 40 ft. in length.
 Diameters up to 6 ft. are also available.
 The operating temperature range is typically from 1400°F to 2400°F as this is a radiant/conduction style of heat transfer to the load.